 Manufacturing intelligence software bridges many gaps, enabling information to be collected and shared across many boundaries: plant floor and control room, operations and business management, etc. It also can present challenges, not the least of which is knowing which software licensing method to use to cost-effectively get everyone the information they need.

-Invensys recently announced that its Wonderware Intelligence 2012 software—which collects, aggregates and contextualizes operational metrics from multiple industrial data sources in near real time—is now available with concurrent licensing, in addition to traditional named-user licensing.
-I asked Maryanne Steidinger, director of advanced applications product marketing for Invensys, to explain how concurrent licensing works and why a plant might want to take advantage of it.
+Invensys (www.iom.invensys.com) recently announced that its Wonderware Intelligence 2012 software—which collects, aggregates and contextualizes operational metrics from multiple industrial data sources in near real time—is now available with concurrent licensing, in addition to traditional named-user licensing.

-“A named user license means that that person, and that person alone, has access to the application,” Steidinger explains.
+“A named-user license means that that person, and that person alone, has access to the application,” explains Maryanne Steidinger, director of advanced applications product marketing for Invensys.
 “Concurrent licenses are used when the access to the application is done on an intermittent basis, like once or twice per shift, with multiple users needing to access a single client station or application.
-It is easier, and sometimes more cost effective, to use concurrent clients versus named users.”
+It is easier, and sometimes more cost-effective, to use concurrent clients vs. named users.”